use+ full = useful, helpful, beautiful, hopeful, painful, grateful...

 alright ( all right as two words is used in formal/business English)

-Let's do a spelling test.
+Spelling test.
 There are 6 sentences.
 As usual I'll read the sentence at regular speed then slow down.

 Answers